 The Public Service Loan Forgiveness program was created in 2007 to help professionals working in public service who are struggling to repay federal student loans.
 In this context, teachers, firefighters, and social workers all fall into the public service category.
 New changes made by the Biden Administration will make qualifying for the program easier — even for borrowers who were previously told they didn’t qualify.

 Many professionals are stressed out about their student loan debt and wondering if they qualify for forgiveness.
 Here’s the latest information on PSLF eligibility and student debt forgiveness.

-Who is Eligible for the Public Service Loan Forgiveness Program?
+Who Is Eligible for the Public Service Loan Forgiveness Program?

-Working for a Qualified Employer
+Work for a Qualified Employer

 Note that time spent working in religious instruction or worship does not count toward meeting the full-time requirement.